LOOSE ZIMMER DUROM HIP REPLACEMENTS

 Zimmer Briefly Suspends Sales of the Durom Hip Replacement Cup

 Zimmer has so far blamed problems on surgeon error rather than on their product, but the facts suggest otherwise.

 According to Dr. Dorr, a paid Zimmer consultant who has implanted thousands of hip replacement devices over the years, more than 8 percent of his Zimmer Durom patients required surgery within two years and as time goes by the number of device failures may continue to increase.

-As of July of 2008, at least 12,000 patients in the United States had Durom Cups implanted in their hips.
+At least 12,000 patients in the United States have or had Durom Cups implanted in their hips.